statgen/METAL/README.md

 ## New features

+- 2018-08-28
+  - Implemented new option `TRACKPOSITIONS`.
+If enabled, METAL checks if chromosome and position of a variant match across studies.
+The `Chromosome` and `Position` fields are propagated to the meta-analysis result file (useful when generating Manhattan or LocusZoom plots).

 - 2017-12-21
   - Correction for sample overlap in sample size weighted meta-analysis (developed by Sebanti Sengupta).
 First, METAL estimates the number of individuals that are common among two or more studies based on Z-statistics from each study.
 Then, METAL adjusts for sample overlap when calculating overall Z-statistics by correcting the weights with the estimated number of individuals in common.